 Rolls of Honour photos: Jane Dickson, Michael Carver

-George and Alice remained at 203 Chester Road, Watford.
+George and Alice remained at 203 Chester Road, Watford and, by June 1921, George was working as a Motor Driver for C. H. Collins, Haulage Contractors, in Watford.
 Their eldest daughter Muriel Margaret M Pratt was born on 6th July 1921, followed by Phyllis Nancy J Pratt on 24th July 1924.
 Their youngest daughter Dorothy G M Pratt was then born in the 3rd Quarter of 1925.
 However, she died aged 6 in 1932.

 47 year old George William Pratt, a Lorry Driver of 203 Chester Road, Watford died on 10th January 1937 in the Grand Union Canal at Cassiobridge, Rickmansworth.
 The cause of death was asphyxiation from drowning.
 An Inquest was then held on 13th January and his death was found to be suicide, while not of sound mind.
 The extent to which his wartime experiences contributed to his condition is unknown.